tomcjackc/Probabilistic-Operator-Learning-for-Climate-Model-Parameterisation/README.md

     git clone https://github.com/tomcjackc/Probabilistic-Operator-Learning-for-Climate-Model-Parameterisation.git
     cd Probabilistic-Operator-Learning-for-Climate-Model-Parameterisation

-The `conda` environment used to conduct this work can be created by using
+Edit the bottom line of `environment.yml` according to the local filepath to your Conda environments.
+The `conda` environment used to conduct this work can then be created by using

     conda env create -f environment.yml